akka/akka/akka-docs/rst/java/http/routing-dsl/directives/timeout-directives/withRequestTimeoutResponse.rst

 Allows customising the ``HttpResponse`` that will be sent to clients in case of a :ref:`request-timeout`.

-See also :ref:`-withRequestTimeout-` or :ref:`-withoutRequestTimeout-` if interested in dynamically changing the timeout for a given route instead.
+See also :ref:`-withRequestTimeout-java-` or :ref:`-withoutRequestTimeout-java-` if interested in dynamically changing the timeout for a given route instead.

 .. warning::